Michel Balinski: Career

 After completing his Ph.D.
 Balinski remained at Princeton University as a research associate then lecturer in mathematics.
 From 1963 to 1965 he was associate professor of economics at the Wharton School of the University of Pennsylvania.
-He was then appointed to the Graduate School of the City University of New York, first as associate professor then (as of 1969) professor of mathematics.
+He was then appointed to the Graduate Center of the City University of New York, first as associate professor then (as of 1969) professor of mathematics.
 One of his doctoral students at the City University was another noted mathematician, Louis Billera, through whom he has many academic descendants.
-In 1978 he was appointed professor of organization and management and of administrative sciences at Yale.
+In 1978 he was appointed professor of organization and management and of administrative sciences at Yale University.

 In parallel with his academic work, Balinski engaged in consulting as of the time he was a graduate student at Princeton.
 A participant in the beginnings of what became the consulting firm Mathematica, he was a senior consultant with the firm from 1962 to 1974.
-He also acted as a consultant elsewhere, including the Rand Corporation, Mobil Oil Research, the ORTF (Office de Radiodiffusion-Télévision Française), the Mayor's office of the City of New York (as member of the Operations Research Council), and Econ, Inc. From 1975 to 1977 he was chairman of System and Decision Sciences at IIASA (International Institute for Applied Systems Analyses) at Laxenburg, Austria.
+He also acted as a consultant elsewhere, including the Rand Corporation, Mobil Oil Research, the Office de Radiodiffusion Télévision Française (Office de Radiodiffusion-Télévision Française), the Mayor's office of the City of New York (as member of the Operations Research Council), and Econ, Inc. From 1975 to 1977 he was chairman of System and Decision Sciences at IIASA (International Institute for Applied Systems Analyses) at Laxenburg, Austria.

 In 1980 Balinski settled in France, becoming Directeur de Recherche de classe exceptionnelle of the CNRS (Centre National de Recherche Scientifique) at the Laboratoire d’Econométrie of the Ecole Polytechnique in 1983.
 Concurrently he was Leading Professor of Applied Mathematics and Statistics and of Economics at Stony Brook University (1983–1990), where he founded and was the first Director of the Institute for Decision Sciences (that has since become the Center for Game Theory in Economics).

 Upon becoming director of the Laboratoire d’Econométrie (1989 to 1999), he co-founded and co-directed the joint Ecole Polytechnique/Université de Paris 1 masters program "Modélisation et méthodes mathématiques en économie: optimisation et analyse stratégiques," and its successor the joint Ecole Polytechnique/Université Pierre et Marie Curie (Paris 6) masters program "Optimisation, jeux et modélisation en économie."

 He was a visiting professor at other institutions, including the Ecole Polytechnique Fédérale de Lausanne (1972–1973), the Université Scientifique et Médicale de Grenoble (1974–1975), the Universidad de Chile in Santiago (1994), and INSEAD in Fontainebleau (1997–1998).

 Balinski was the founding editor-in-chief of the journal Mathematical Programming in 1971, one of the founders of the Mathematical Optimization Society in 1970, and president of that society from 1986 to 1989.